 The shoulder is a complex joint of mythical strength (at least if your name is Atlas and you’re carrying the weight of the world on it).

-From baseball pitching to carrying little kids to lifting overhead, the shoulder gets quite the workout.
+From baseball pitching and carrying little kids to paddling a kayak and lifting overhead, the shoulder gets quite the workout.
 It’s important to take care of this joint – especially if it’s been injured.
 One of the most common injuries is to the rotator cuff tendons.